grnet/synnefo/docs/admin-guide.rst

 **EMAILS**

-All the  email *.txt files  are already customized to contain your Company and Service names but you can further alter their content if you feel it best fits your needs  using django’s TEMPLATE_DIRS setting.
+The output of all email *.txt files will be already customized to contain your company and service names but you can further alter their content if you feel it best fits your needs  using django’s TEMPLATE_DIRS setting.

 In order to overwrite a template you need to create a new one with the same name, place it to a folder of your choice and provide its path to the